sachinsancheti1/slidifyGokulGardens/index.md

 ## Gokul Gardens - Plots

 >* Our plots are fully approved residential plots which are <span class="red">priced affordably</span> and are of <span class="red">1.5 cents to 6 cents</span>.
-Each plot is surrounded with flowering trees and is less than 50 metres away from the park.
+Each plot is less than 50 metres away from the park which is covered with flowering trees and shrubs.
 Every plot has a <span class="red">beautiful view of the Nilgiris range</span> and the surrounding hillocks.

 ---  &custbg bg:"./assets/img/IMG_8274.jpg"

 ## Gokul Gardens - Homes

 >* 2 homes built at Gokul Gardens
+>* Both homes built within 3.5 cents of land
+>* Serve as model homes for Gokul Gardens

 ---  &custbg bg:"./assets/img/Sketches/Eco-friendly-cottage-HIG.jpg"